Honor A. P. wins Santa Anita Derby

 ARCADIA, Calif.
-(AP) — Honor A. P. won the $400,000 Santa Anita Derby by 2 3/4 lengths on Saturday to move into the Kentucky Derby picture.
+(AP) — Honor A. P. won the $400,000 Santa Anita Derby by 2 3/4 lengths Saturday to move into the Kentucky Derby picture.

 Honor A. P. earned 100 qualifying points for the Kentucky Derby, which has been rescheduled to Sept.
 5 because of COVID-19.
 That moved him into second, two points behind leader Tiz the Law, on the Derby leaderboard which determines the 20-horse field for the race.